Teachers relocating to another country or state may find they need answers to numerous questions to make the best decision.

-Don’t overwhelm the recipient with correspondence as that may put a sour taste in their mouth and you will be discarded as a potential candidate.
+Don’t overwhelm the recipient with correspondence as that may put a sour taste in their mouth, and you will be discarded as a potential candidate.
 If you do not hear anything from the hiring manager or principal, do not despair.
 They may not have responded because a decision was made to pass on your application, file it for future opportunities, or they may have passed it on to other schools looking for someone with your experience and qualifications.

 Apply for “Anchor” Positions/Fill a Need

-If the move is imminent and you have a set deadline to get a new position, consider applying for a job that you may be overqualified for.
-This may seem counterintuitive as you have worked hard in your current position to gain the experience and education to teach at a high level, but this may be a strategy that gets your foot in the door.
+If the move is imminent and you have a set deadline to get a new position, consider applying for a job you may be overqualified for.
+This may seem counterintuitive as you have worked hard in your current situation to gain the experience and education to teach at a high level, but this may be a strategy that gets your foot in the door.